 One more thing: There's no such thing as a "flying squirrel exterminator."
 Some poeple set down poison for flying squirrels, which is both illegal and can cause all kinds of odor and health problems when the animals die in your home.
 At Rid-A-Critter, we do things by the book.
 We humanely remove the squirrels, seal them out, and clean up after them.
 This is the safe, legal, and long-lasting solution.

-If you need help with flying squirrels or any animal problem, please call us for a no-obligation consultation.
+If you need help with flying squirrels or any animal problem, please call us for a professional inspection and consultation.

 Here are some pictures of flying squirrel removal jobs in and around the Macon area.